gunjannandy/comicMaker/README.md

 ### Short term :

-- Download only selected chapters from each book (config.json file should take that data)
+- Download only selected chapters from each book (`config.json` file should take that data)
 - Optimize downloading process for taking less resources.
 - Right now it can only download books which are divided only in chapters, not volumes.
 It should also be able to download if the book contains "Volumes".

 ### Long term :

 - Add more websites to download from.
-- Add command line arguments for wase of use.
+- Add command line arguments for ease of use.
-- Add documentation of how the code snippet works.
+- Add documentation of how each code snippet works.

 ## Bugs: